-Three of my six children have graduated from our CM homeschool, Sage Parnassus.
-My husband and I have been married forever (31 years!) and are currently homeschooling our three youngest.
-We live in the southwest corner of Minnesota in a 125-year-old Victorian house with an inviting wrap-around porch.
+All six of my children have graduated from our Charlotte Mason homeschool, Sage Parnassus.
+My husband and I have been married forever (37 years!).
+We live in the southwest corner of Minnesota in a 135-year-old Victorian house with an inviting wrap-around porch.
 The glorious books on all three levels are pretty inviting, too.
+I have started and served the local CM community through book discussion groups, teacher training sessions, the TBG co-op community, and more.

 What is the Charlotte Mason method?